 As a successful and much sought-after stand up, actor, writer and presenter, Jack Whitehall has firmly established himself as one of the UK’s most exciting and successful comedy talents.
 A statement cemented by his People’s Choice Award for the King of Comedy at the 2012 & 2013 British Comedy Awards.

 A talented actor, Jack received critical acclaim and a British Comedy Award nomination for his portrayal of former public schoolboy JP in the hit C4 comedy drama Fresh Meat.
-Jack has received similar praise for his revival of JP in the second series of the show, as well as being nominated for Best Comedy Performance at the Royal Television Society Awards.
+Jack received similar praise for his revival of JP in the second series of the show, as well as being nominated for Best Comedy Performance at the Royal Television Society Awards.
 Recording finished for series three in August 2013 and broadcast the following Autumn.
 In August 2012, the first series of Bad Education, a sitcom written by Jack and starring him as Alfie – the worst teacher ever to grace the British education system – aired on BBC3.
 The opening episode attracted a highly impressive cumulative audience of 3 million and now into its second series, which aired in August of this year, Bad Education continues to attract huge audience figures.
 More recently, in November 2013, Jack began hosting his own show Backchat for BBC3, a chat show with a twist: Jack is joined by his father, Michael, with his hilarious quips and embarrassing anecdotes.
 Jack’s comedy show Hit the Road, Jack was transmitted on Channel 4 in March 2012 – a 6 part series which saw him performing stand up in cities across the UK and featured celebrity guests, stand up and live music.
-In October 2012, Jack appeared as the regular panellist in the fifth series for Sky 1’s League of Their Own.
+In October 2012, Jack became a regular panellist for Sky 1’s League of Their Own.
 In December 2013 Jack took on a completely different role as the voice of Gothi in the new Disney film Frozen.